 Not only that, but you have to be able to set clear boundaries for yourself so that you don’t find yourself working at all hours of the day, eating into the precious personal life you wanted more of in the first place.
 It’s so easy to just fire off a quick quote after dinner, or sort your filing on the weekend, or write a quick blog while the kids are in the bath – all perfectly justifiable and logical in the name of “commitment” of course.

-Because you can’t distance yourself from your work physically, you have to be very good at distancing yourself from your work mentally.
+Because you can’t distance yourself from your work physically, you have to be very good at distancing yourself from your work mentally and emotionally.

 One size does not fit all

-So there you have it.
-While there are certainly some great benefits to working from home, don’t be too quick to believe that it’s the only way forward.
-We are all different and what may be right for some, may not necessarily be right for you.
+While there are certainly many great benefits to working from home, don’t be too quick to believe that it’s the only way forward, or beat yourself up because it just really doesn’t appeal to you.
+We are all different and what may be right for some, may not necessarily be right for everyone.